Himynameismarco/MiZaWra/README.md

 *the home for writers, journalers, and others*

 ## First Release
-MiZaWra is a minimalistically designed writing app - providing various kinds of prompts to its users, if they want it.
+MiZaWra is a minimalistic designed writing app - providing various kinds of prompts to its users, if they want it.
 Users can login and then select different modes to write:

 ### Modes
 - **Free Journaling**